chrisizeful/Operations/README.md

     ).SetTarget(cow);            // This will set the target for all children that don't have a target
 ```
 ### Guards
 Operations can optionally have a guard operation set.
 The actual usage of the guard is left up to the individual operation.
 For example, the GuardSelectorOperation runs the first child operation whose guard returns a successful status code.
-A guard is simply an Operatoin that can be evaluated as SUCCEEDED or FAILED in a single frame.
+A guard is simply an Operation that can be evaluated as SUCCEEDED or FAILED in a single frame.
 Setting a guard is easy:
 ```C#
 // Example custom guard
 public class IsHitGuard : Operation